 Management: Prof. Dr.-Ing.
 Otto von Estorff (President) and Dipl.-Kffr.
 Verena Fritzsche (CEO)

 Our aim is to enable visionary personalities to put new technologies to use for humankind and the environment.
 We create ideal learning spaces for our students and further education participants.
-We provide impulses for innovation and digital change.
+We provide encouragement for innovation and digital change.

 In addition to teaching professional and personal competences we set our sights on a unique community in which we network people of different origins and disciplines.